kvfrans/learn/README.md

 - I heard good things about fast.ai although I haven't gone through it myself.
 Same for Andrew Ng's new Deep Learning course.

-- [neural nets at deep learning](http://neuralnetworksanddeeplearning.com/index.html) is worth reading through.
+- [Neural nets and deep learning](http://neuralnetworksanddeeplearning.com/index.html) is worth reading through.
 Everything's in easy to understand language.

 - It doesn't really matter if you use Tensorflow or Pytorch or anything, just pick one to start with.
 Also, implementing backprop by hand is a good exercise you can figure out what's happening.
 Don't actually use it for anything big though